rizalmohdnor/assignment-3-playing-with-grids-and-rubik-cube-irfanqayyim02/README.md

 Tips:
 Make sure to look at https://docs.flutter.dev/cookbook/lists/grid-lists to get a hang of the flutter grid layout which is being used in the code.

+What I have done:

+1. Completed Rotation Logic:
+- Implemented the rotateBottom method to rotate the bottom face and update adjacent faces accordingly.
+- Verified and corrected the rotateTop logic for accurate face updates.

+2. Added Missing Faces:
+- Included display for the Bottom and Rear faces in the user interface.

+3. Created Action Buttons:
+- Added buttons below the cube for additional face rotations:
+- Rotate Top
+- Rotate Bottom
+- Rotate Left
+- Rotate Right

+4. Improved Cube Rendering:
+- Enhanced the display of the 2x2 cube to showcase all six faces clearly for user interaction.